Mustang Rescue, Rehabilitation & Adoption

 A brief portrait of Mona Jerome, director of Ever After Mustang Rescue in Biddeford ME.

-FUNDRAISING HAS BEGUN FOR OUR NEW FACILITY!
+FUNDRAISING IS ONGOING FOR OUR NEW FACILITY!

 Please visit our NEWS page for more information on our new barn fundraising project.
 If you would like to make a tax-deductible donation specifically for our new barn, please use the donation button below.